grscwf/twin-mt/nero-paths.md

   option gets there in a different mood/state: `normal`, `naked`, `abused`.
 - (1) `normal` is the baseline mood.
 - (2) `naked` is triggered when Ivex removes Nero's clothes.
-  - `naked` is one of the initial options, and it can also happen at several other points.
+  - `naked` is one of the initial choices, and it can also happen at several other points.
   - Nero is always `naked` before Ivex leaves.
   - Becoming `naked` also asks barbs/smooth.
 There are 4 variants: